pedrofialho/turbo-starter/README.md

 This example is set up to produce compiled styles for `ui` components into the `dist` directory.
 The component `.tsx` files are consumed by the Next.js apps directly using `transpilePackages` in `next.config.js`.
 This was chosen for several reasons:

-- Make sharing one `tailwind.config.js` to apps and packages as easy as possible.
+- Make sharing one `tailwind.config.ts` to apps and packages as easy as possible.
 - Make package compilation simple by only depending on the Next.js Compiler and `tailwindcss`.
 - Ensure Tailwind classes do not overwrite each other.
 The `ui` package uses a `ui-` prefix for it's classes.
 - Maintain clear package export boundaries.